-From A Clueless New Father to a National Parent Leader: How Inequities Fueled Passion for Change
+From A Clueless New Father to a National Parent Leader: How My Experiences Fueled Passion for Change

-It is no secret that there are barriers that fathers face when gender expectations fuel inequities in providing parental support to single fathers.
+It is no secret that there are barriers that single fathers face in receiving parental support.
 In an interview with Anthony Queen, of Kent County, Michigan, light was shed on this barrier through his eyes.

 From a clueless new dad to a national parent leader, Anthony shared how parent engagement has changed his life tremendously.
 Anthony was faced with so many challenges, not knowing that he would become a single father just 30 days after the birth of his son.
 He only had one cousin, who was a nurse, that he could turn to with parenting issues he was facing.
-He had no knowledge of any local programs he could have tapped into for parentina tips.
-Anthony was still determined to "soak in knowledge" no matter what he faced as a single father.
+He had no knowledge of any local programs he could have tapped into for parenting tips.
+Anthony was still determined to "soak in knowledge" no matter what he faced as a sinale father.

 One day, as he attended a routine wellness checkup for his son, Anthony was approached by one of the nurses in the office.
 She started off by telling him that he had a very "inviting laugh."
 Then she went on to share information about their home visiting program.
-Anthony was very apprehensive about "people coming into his home" but he knew that he could use the extra help, being a new father and all.
+Anthony was very apprehensive about "people comina into his home" but he knew that he could use the extra help, being a new father and all.
 He decided to say "yes" and started to learn all he could about parenting.

 Two nurses were involved in the home visits.
-One of the nurses was for his son and the other nurse was a healthcare social worker with whom he was able to share any parenting issues.
+One of the nurses was for his son and the other nurse was a healthcare social worker with whom he was able to share any parentina issues.
 After rapport was built, Anthony was asked if he ever considered becoming a parent representative.
 Not knowing what his role would be, Anthony was enticed by the stipend that would help bring in extra income, so he agreed to an interview.
 The social worker set up an interview with Family Futures in Kent County, Michigan.
 Anthony did not realize that as an African American single father, he would have a profound impact on the structure of their fatherhood programs.

 Anthony took pride in his role as a parent leader.
 He was asked for his input during committee meetings as well as his outlook on how to retain and recruit fathers. especially African American fathers in local neighborhoods.
 Using this platform, Anthony was able to share the barriers and challenges most single fathers face, especially when it comes to the accessibility of parenting programs.
 He was able to share that in his experience, most advertisements exclude fathers in pictures, which deters fathers from engaging in programs.
-As Anthony attended committee meetings, he realized that his voice made a difference in the way programs were being structured and that his voice was valued, partly because often he would be in a room of about 35 women and 3 men. who were all program staff.
+As Anthony attended committee meetings, he realized that his voice made a difference in the way programs were being structured and that his voice was valued, partly because often he would be in a room of about 35 women and